Kubikasz/bash_gen/Readme.md

 ## Tasks:
 - [x] Setup server with endpoint `/tasks/sort`
-   - [ ] Post request json body
+   - [x] Post request json body
    - [ ] validate no circluar dependancies
    - [ ] return json body with sorted commands
-- [ ] Tests with json file as input and json file as output
+- [x] Tests with json file as input and json file as output
-  - [ ] Good input
+  - [x] Good input
   - [ ] Invalid input
   - [ ] simple Circular dependancies `task1 requires task2, and task2 requires task1 `
   - [ ] self dependencies
   - [ ] Complex circular dep `t1->t2->t3->t4->t1`
+  - [ ] All tasks should be with unique name
-- [ ] create package for converting tasks to bash
+- [x] create package for converting tasks to bash
 - [ ] create test with json input and a .txt file as output
 - [x] create endpoint for bash commands generating `/tasks/gen`
 - [ ] create test for gen endpoint with .txt file as output